JustAnotherDevGuy/Fotobox/README.md

    ```

 ## Usage
-- **Interact**: Use a keyboard to interact with the fotobox.
+- **Interact**: Use a keyboard to interact with the Photobooth.
 - **Capture Photos**: Follow the on-screen instructions to capture and save photos.
 - **Customize**: Edit the HTML and CSS files to customize the interface.

 ## Customization
-To personalize the fotobox:
+To personalize the Photobooth:
 - **HTML**: Modify the structure in `index.html`.
 - **CSS**: Adjust the styling in `styles.css`.
 - **PHP**: Customize backend processing in `upload.php`.